yhoogstrate/dr-disco/README.md

 ## IMPORTANT NOTE

 ### Dr. Disco was developed with STAR 2.4.
 STAR did not assign SA tags back then, which has been resolved over time.
 The arguments of later versions of STAR have also changed over time.
 We therefore provide the old instructions (STAR 2.4) and the latest instructions (STAR 2.7).
-The versions we tested with are:
+The versions tested with are:

  - STAR 2.4.2 [V:020201]
  - STAR 2.7.7.a [Mon Dec 28 13:38:40 EST 2020 compiled]

+### I HAVE A SAM FILE AND FORGOT ABOUT THE STAR VERSION!?!?!?!

+samtools view -H Aligned.out.sorted.bam | grep "PN:STAR" | grep -P "VN:[^\\s]+"

 ## Introduction